- Find a Lawyer

 What Happens During a CPS Investigation?

-Another thing the caseworker may do is look into the mental health, medical records, and criminal charges of the child and the alleged abusers.
-This will help the caseworker see if there is a history of substance abuse.
+Another thing the caseworker may do is look into the mental health, medical, and criminal records of the child and the alleged abusers.
+This will help the caseworker see if there is a history of substance abuse or other issues.

-After the investigation, the caseworker will assess if enough evidence exists to conclude that the child suffered neglect or abuse.
-CPS needs to intervene to ensure the child's well-being.
+After the investigation, the caseworker will assess if enough evidence exists to conclude that the child suffered neglect or abuse and CPS needs to intervene to ensure the child’s well-being.

 If there is evidence of neglect, CPS may assign a social worker who will work with you to develop a safety plan to ensure the child’s safety.
 This may include: